-Kayode also known as the WritingRaven has been though a “running renaissance”, a time period where he has went from being active to not to active again.
-He shared with us why he runs and what motivates him to do it everyday.
+Kayode also known as the WritingRaven has been through a “running renaissance”, a time period where he has gone from being active to not to active again.
+He shared with us why he runs and what motivates him to do it every day.

 Why I run

 I guess for a fundamental reason, I run to stay in shape but it’s more than that.
 It has to be right?
 Why does someone get up at the crack of dawn to labor in pain and sweat for no immediate reward?

 Growing up, I wasn’t the smartest or the coolest kid in my grade.
 Nor was I a tall kid; a fact that was really important to me back then.
 I was just another student in a sea of heads.
 But, I excelled at one thing: Running.
 When we started tracking, I discovered I had this one talent; I could zip by anyone in front of me.
 It didn’t matter how much of a head start I gave anyone, all I had to do was paint a target on their back and I would run them down.
 When track season came, I became the cool kid.
 This was my ticket for a long time before I discovered my brain, passions, and of course, girls.

 After college (I am a Morgan State alumni…Go Bears!)
 I broke my femur and stopped working out regularly.
 I was settled in a sedentary lifestyle until I found myself out of breath from climbing up a short flight of stairs.
 Suddenly, the former pride I had in my fitness reappeared and I decided to start running to get back in shape.
 So, in 2007, my second running journey began.